(Photo: That's me on Turdland Direct (5.10d). Photo by Mike.)

 (Photo: I'm leading the 5.4 pitch 2 of Pas De Deux.
 Photo by Olivier.
 I think this was actually my very first time on this nice pitch.)

-There was still time left in our Gunks day but my motivation had deserted me.
+There was still time left in our Gunks day but my motivation was gone.
+I had no ideas.
 Olivier proposed we throw a top rope over Retribution and Nosedive (both 5.10b), and I agreed.
 Why not?

 I walked glumly through the Uberfall.
-There were lots of people there, occupying most of the climbs, in spite of the bad weather.
+Despite the bad weather, there were lots of people there, occupying most of the climbs.
 As luck would have it, Bunny (5.4) was open, and so was Retribution.
 We plopped our stuff down in front of both climbs to claim the territory.
 We could run up Bunny to set up the harder climb.

 But as we stood there, staring up at the wall, I couldn't bring myself to do it.
 I felt like that would be giving up.